aeconoclast/aeconoclast.github.io/docs/gh-site-hassle.md

 Mon 29 Dec 2025 13:24
 ---
-The Merlot theme looked better than the Minima theme.
+The Merlot theme looks better than the Minima theme.
+I think, I am attracted by its banner.

 The default "Minima" theme is set in the Gemfile.
 Like this: